 - Artificial intelligence (AI) and machine learning

 For example: As robotic vision and sensors become more sophisticated, AMR navigation will be more accurate and be able to recognize a wider range of specific objects and react differently depending on the object.
-Instead of just recognizing and obstruction like a rack column and finding a way around it the AMR will be able to tell the difference between a rack and a lift truck.
+Instead of just recognizing an obstruction like a rack column and finding a way around it, the AMR will be able to tell the difference between a rack and a lift truck.
 The lift truck is a temporary obstruction that will cause a much shorter disruption than a permanent obstruction.

 3. Increased Connectivity